 Reserved Virtual Machine Instances

 Purchase one-year or three-year term Azure Reserved VM Instances directly in the Azure portal and pay with a single, upfront payment or on a monthly basis.
 The monthly payment option is available at no extra cost.
 However, if you’re in a non-US-dollar market, your monthly payment amount may vary depending on the current month’s market exchange rate for your local currency.

-Azure Reserved VM Instances for Pay-As-You-Go subscriptions are not available in Brazil, India, China, Taiwan, Russia, Korea, Argentina, Hong Kong, Indonesia, Liechtenstein, Malaysia, Mexico, Saudi Arabia, South Africa, Sudan, Syria, Turkey, Ukraine, Belarus, Kazakhstan, Azerbaijan.
+Azure Reserved VM Instances for pay-as-you-go subscriptions are not available in Argentina, Brazil, Hong Kong, India, Indonesia, Liechtenstein, Malaysia, Mexico, Russia, Saudi Arabia, South Africa, Sudan, Syria, Turkey, Ukraine, Belarus, Kazakhstan, Azerbaijan.